October 1st, 2012 - Antoine Vignau and

-It saves raw nibbles and their associated time cycles in separate files. - ProDOS compatible
+It saves raw nibbles and their associated time cycles in separate files, for both 5.25" and 3.5" disks.

 The source code of the program is available.